coiby/WuGroup/hyperthreading.md

 # Hyper Threading

 In the ideal case, you can double the computational capability after enabling hyper threading.
-For example, if you have 32 physical cpu cores with hyper threading on, you'll have 64 cores.
+For example, if you have 32 physical CPU cores with hyper threading on, you'll have 64 cores.

 ## Enable HT
 BIOS -> Advanced Settings -> Enable Hyper Threading